Thoma Deliana

-Thoma Deliana (1925–2014) was an Albanian politician of the Communist Albania period, being the longest serving Minister of Education (1963-1976) in overall.
+Thoma Deliana (1925–2014) was an Albanian politician of the Communist Albania period, being the longest serving Minister of Education (1963-1976) overall.

 Life

-Deliana was born in 1925 in on Orthodox family of the Kala neighborhood of Elbasan in central Albania.
+Deliana was born in 1925 in Orthodox family of the Kala neighborhood of Elbasan in central Albania.
 He finished the elementary school in his town, and then enrolled in the Normal School of Elbasan where he was taught by Aleksander Xhuvani.
-As many other attenders of the school, he joined the ranks of the National Liberation Movement (LANC) during World War II.
+As many other attendees of the school, he joined the ranks of the National Liberation Movement (LANC) during World War II.
 After distinguishing himself as a youth-member of the resistance, he was elected member of the Central Committee of the Albanian Antifascist Youth - the youth fraction of the LANC, in its first congress held in Helmës of Skrapar region.
 In September 1944, he was elected Head of the Antifascist Youth of Elbasan District and member of the Antifascist Council of LANC.

 After World War II, with the rise of the Communists in power, he started working in the State Planning Commission, a crucial entity which would control all the economic life of the country, and later as a staff member of the Central Committee of the Party of Labour of Albania.

 Deliana went to study in Moscow where he graduated in philosophy.
 Upon his return in Albania, he was elected First Secretary of the Party for Elbasan, and member of the Central Committee of the Party of Labour.
 In October 1961 he was appointed Deputy Minister and two years later Minister of Education and Culture.
 During his term he successfully completed major tasks that were under his ministry's area of responsibility.
 One was the total reconstruction of the textbooks; all of them needed revision to reflect the new Party of Labour's ideological line after the Soviet-Albanian split.
 The other was the unification of the Albanian language standard, which was achieved by the Orthography Congress of 1972.
 Other major achievements were the establishment of the Academy of Sciences of Albania, and two national pedagogy congresses held in Tirana.